johanley/postscript-notes/README.md

 * it's curt
 * reading it often requires more concentration than is usual for a programming language
 * I don't know of anything resembling an IDE for PS
+* Visual Studio has an [extension for PS](https://marketplace.visualstudio.com/items?itemName=mxschmitt.postscript).
+* Notepad++ has built-in syntax highlighting for PS
 * debugging PS is very rudimentary.
-Adobe has an <em>ehander.ps</em> which can give better stack traces etc., but I haven't used it yet.
+Adobe has an <em>ehandler.ps</em> which can give better stack traces etc., but I haven't used it yet.
 * the conversion from PS to PDF for the final output is a non-issue, since it's handled by well-known and stable tools (Ghostscript and Adobe Acrobat/Distiller).
 * there's no real community of users producing libraries for it
 * crickets: there's very little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.